- 1What Is Hyperthyroidism?

 Many factors cause the thyroid gland to become overactive.
 Some of the common causes are:

-Graves’ Disease - It is an autoimmune condition and is responsible for more than 70 % of hyperthyroidism cases.
+Graves’ Disease - It is an autoimmune condition and is responsible for more than 70 percent of hyperthyroidism cases.
 It is genetic and causes the eyes to protrude.
 Patients usually suffer from discomfort in the eyes and double vision.

 Nodular Thyroid Disease - This condition causes noncancerous lumps to develop in the thyroid gland.
 They make the thyroid gland overactive.